 *After the acquisition of redos in April 2022, we now have seven offices.
 The data pertaining to our office operations exclude the redos office based in Hamburg.

 Net Zero Carbon platform

+Now that we returned to a more balanced way of working that includes some commuting and business travel, we will focus on making deliberate choices in that regard to continue reducing our office operations footprint.
+One of the initiatives we will take again is organising a Travel Awareness Month again in April 2023 to make our colleagues aware of making more sustainable choices whether business travel is necessary.
 When we successfully met our emissions target for 2019, it represented a 50% reduction against the 2009 baseline (see previous reports for details).
 In early 2020 we subsequently set a new emissions target of 2,000 kg CO2 per employee by 2025, representing a further 35% reduction compared to 2019.
-This target was easily surpassed in 2020 (1,019 kg CO2 per employee) due to the pandemic and its various lockdowns and restrictions.
-Our performance in 2021 was 1,242 kg CO2 per employee, a small increase due to slowly resuming some business travel.
-Clearly, the COVID-19 pandemic continued to play a major role in 2021, with travel restrictions and lockdowns in many regions.
-As most restrictions across Europe were lifted in early 2022, we look forward to being able to compare the carbon footprint of our ‘new normal’ way of working to the ‘business as usual’ approach prior to the pandemic.
-Behavioural change will be the biggest driver to ensure that we stay on track for our medium-term 2025 target.
+This target was easily surpassed already in 2020 (1,019 kg CO2 per employee) due to the pandemic and its various lockdowns and restrictions.
+But after a more regular year, also our performance in 2022 was, with 1,514 kg CO2 per employee, on track with our 2025 target.
+As expected we did see an increase compared to 2021 due to mainly resumed air travel and to a lesser extent increased energy use in our offices.
+To continue to stay on track with our medium-term 2025 target behavioural change will be the biggest driver to ensure that we stay on track.